-CSAFE is overseen by a nine-member Board of Trustees predominately comprised of Colorado local government officials.
-One of the nine trustee positions is open at December 31, 2016.
+CSAFE is overseen by an eight-member Board of Trustees predominately comprised of Colorado local government officials.
 All of the assets entrusted to CSAFE are held by its Custodian, U.S. Bank.
 BKD, LLP serves as the independent auditor to CSAFE.
-From January 1, 2014 to September 28, 2016, Davidson Fixed Income Management, Inc. (DFIM) an investment advisor registered with the U.S. Securities and Exchange Commission, served as CSAFE's investment advisor and funds administrator.
-Beginning September 28, 2016, Morgan Stanley Smith Barney, LLC an investment advisor registered with the U.S. Securities and Exchange Commission, serves as the administrator.
+From January 1, 2014 to September 28, 2016, Davidson Fixed Income Management, Inc. (DFIM), an investment advisor registered with the U.S. Securities and Exchange Commission, served as CSAFE's investment advisor and fund administrator.
+Beginning September 28, 2016, Morgan Stanley Smith Barney, LLC, an investment advisor registered with the U.S. Securities and LT Trust Company serves as the administrator.